 What is on offer?

-Glasgow Green Pathways work outside of school hours, during evenings weekends and school holidays, with different youth groups and clubs, community groups and after school clubs in Glasgow.
+Scottish Green Pathways work outside of school hours, during evenings weekends and school holidays, with different youth groups and clubs, community groups and after school clubs in several areas in Scotland.
+We are continuing our vital work in Glasgow as well as expanding the project into Clackmannanshire, Dundee, Falkirk, Fife and Renfrewshire.
+Our project works with the most vulnerable and disadvantaged young people within our communities to best reach those who may not otherwise have the opportunity to experience wildlife and learn about the nature around them.
 We tailor projects and activities to best suit the needs of each group and the green space we’ll be working on.

-We can also deliver a number of sessions during school hours to young people with additional support needs or who attend SEN schools in Glasgow.
-Get in touch to find out more!
+We can deliver a number of sessions during school hours to young people with additional support needs or who attend SEN schools in our project areas.
+Get in touch to find out more using the details below!

 Young people plan, carry out and showcase a project which benefits wildlife and people in a local nature reserve, community garden or park.
 Projects might include: